igorgrv/GuestVIPList/README.md

 2. Create a class with the **@SpringBootApplication** annotation and with a 'main method';
 3. Run the server using the _run_ method;
 4. Test, acessing `localhost:8080` and look if the "Whitelabel Error Page" appears;
 _by default, the port used is 8080 and the container server is tomcat_
+* @ComponentScan: is used to map the Controller/Service
+* @EntityScan: to map the Entity
+* @EnableJpaRepositories: to map the Repository

 ```java
 package com.vipguestlist.configuration;